glav/CognitiveServicesFluentApi/README.md

 In the default scoring engine, the "upper bound" is not inclusive (using the default/supplied scoring engine).
 For example, a value must be greater than or equal to 0 and less than 0.35 to be considered "Negative".
 All upper bounds are non inclusive, with the exception of 1.

 TextAnalystics uses these scores by default.
-Emotion has a slightly different default set of scores.
+Face has a slightly different default set of scores.
 * 0 - 0.15 : "Definitely Negative"
 * 0.15 - 0.35 : "Probably Negative"
 * 0.35 - 0.49 : "Possibly Negative"